 - Keep stress level low

 - Watch out for food triggers

 Risk factors for having head pain raises the chances of sufferers of getting them.
 You can have head pain with or without any of the risk factors, but in case you have one or more of these, have higher chances of getting a headache.

 For tension head pain, people who are always tired, angry, or stressed out have higher risks of getting this condition.
-Other risks include lack of sleep or exercise, smoking, and various health problems such as anxiety, depression, and sleep apnea.
+Other risks include lack of sleep or exercise, smoking, and various pancreas health problems of such as anxiety and depression, and sleep apnea.

 For migraine sufferers, the triggers differ from one person to the next.
 Some risks include stressful events, too much alcohol, skipping meals, lack or excess sleep, smoking, loud noises.

 Likewise, some foods like chocolates, fruits, and nuts, caffeine, or caffeine-withdrawal can trigger a migraine.
 More so, other risks of migraine triggers include medications like birth control pills, age, gender, and genetics.
 In some cases, migraines may also be caused by menstruation, strong lights, tiredness, and changes in weather.

 Cluster head pain is more often experienced by people who smoke, people who had head injuries or surgeries, men and people age 20-50 years old.